rewanthtammana/kubectl-fields/README.md

 ### Proposed solution approach

-**`kubectl-fields`** tool is an apt solution to this problem.
-This tool fixes the problem by parsing and processes the `kubectl explain --recursive` data to give a one-liner output instead of tree type hierarchy.
+**`kubectl-fields`** is the solution.
+This tool fixes the problem by parsing the `kubectl explain --recursive` output and returns a one-liner hierarchial structure instead of tree type hierarchy.
+This makes it easier for developers/users to analyze the resources hierarchy.

+To find capabilities order in po.spec resources, the following command can be executed.

 ```console
 rewanth@ubuntu:~/go/src/kubectl-fields$ kubectl fields po.spec capabilities